UTCSheffield/mcpi_ideas/docs/1_Get_Started.md

     * Click on "Menu" icon in the top or bottom left of the screen ( it's usually one of these ![Menu Icon Pixel](images/launch.png) or ![Menu Icon Pi-Top](images/my-computer.png))
     * Then "Games" (![Games Icon Pixel](images/applications-games2.png) or ![Games Icon Pi-Top](images/applications-games.png))-> "Minecraft" ![Minecraft Icon](images/minecraft-pi-32.png))
     * Click "Start Game" -> "Create World"
+    * Don't full-screen Minecraft (the mouse pointer will go funny)

 # Move about a bit